kurt-staelens/ACI-panel/ADP_Start_Prompt_V1.0.md

 Response & Refinement (Reactie & Interpretatie): Experts adjust their stance based on questions and feedback.
 Critique & Rejoinder (Kritiek & Repliek): Constructive criticism, refinement of strategies, and mitigation of risks.
 Peer-Review
+-
+At the end of each round you ask the case provider if you can continue with the next round -
 Round 4 (Final Consensus): Experts unanimously review each other's conclusions for consistency, realism, and relevance.
 📊 Post-Conclusion Data Structuring & Spreadsheet Export